Nifty Attributes

 Adding and Editing Attributes

 You can use the Nifty Attributes utility to add an attribute set to any entity that supports attributes.
-To add an attribute, run the Nifty Attributes command, and while the Nifty Attributes dialog is displayed, select, and then right-click the entity you want to add the attribute set to.
+To add an attribute, run the Nifty Attributes command, and while the Nifty Attributes dialog is displayed, select and right-click the entity you want to add the attribute set to.
 The context menu shown in the picture below will be displayed.
 You can select an entity in the graphics window or the browser.
-In the example below, a face was selected and then right-clicked to display the context menu and access the Add Attribute Set command.
-Running the Add Attribute Set command displays the dialog shown on the right below where you can specify the name of the set.
+In the example below, a face was selected and right-clicked to display the context menu to access the Add Attribute Set command.
+Running the Add Attribute Set command displays the dialog below, where you can specify the attribute set’s name.

 Once the attribute set is added, the dialog is updated to show the entity and the associated attribute set, as shown below.
 Clicking on the entity (“Face” in this case) will highlight the associated entity in the graphics window.

-You can edit the name of an attribute set, delete it, or add attributes to it using the context menu on the attribute set node, as shown below.
+You can add an attribute, edit the name, delete, or copy the attributes of an attribute set using the context menu on the attribute set node, as shown below.

-You can double-click on an attribute node to edit it or use the context menu to edit or delete the attribute.
+To edit an attribute, you can double-click the node or use the context menu to edit or delete the attribute.

-For string types of attributes, the add-in checks to see if the value is an XML or JSON formatted string and if it is an additional “View Formatted” button is displayed, as shown below.
+For string types of attributes, the add-in checks to see if the value is an XML or JSON formatted string, and if it is, an additional “View Formatted” button is displayed, as shown below.
 Clicking this button will open another dialog and display the data in a formatted display, as shown on the right.
-The formatted display is only for viewing, editing can only be done in the “Create Attribute” dialog.
+The formatted display is only for viewing; editing is only supported in the “Create Attribute” dialog.

 Finding Attributes

-All of the attributes that exist in the document are displayed in the dialog when you run the Nifty Attributes command.
-However, if you’re writing a program that makes extensive use of attributes it can be difficult to match the item in the list with the entity in the graphics window.
-Clicking on a node in the list will highlight the corresponding entity in the graphics window but that can be tedious if the list is large.
+All the attributes in the document are displayed in the dialog when you run the Nifty Attributes command.
+However, if you’re writing a program that extensively uses attributes, matching the item in the list with the entity in the graphics window can be challenging.
+Clicking on a node in the list will highlight the corresponding entity in the graphics window, but that can be tedious if the list is large.
 Instead, you can use the “Find Object in Dialog” functionality available in the context menu of the entity.
 Select and right-click on any entity in the graphics window or browser.
 If that entity has attributes associated with it, the “Find Object in Dialog” option will be shown in the context menu, as illustrated below.
-Selecting that option will select the entity in the dialog, allowing you to easily find it.
+Selecting that option will select the entity in the dialog, allowing you to find it quickly.

 Context

 When you run the Nifty Attributes command, it displays all the attributes in the active document.
 For example, if you run it with an assembly open, it will display the attributes that exist directly in the assembly.
-It will not display attributes that might exist in any of the sub-assemblies or parts that are in the assembly.
-To see the attributes that exist in those documents, you can in-place activate the part or assembly so it’s the active document and then run Nifty Attributes again.
-Nifty Attributes takes into account the activated document and will display the attributes that exist in the active part or assembly.
+It will not display attributes that might exist in any of the sub-assemblies or parts in the assembly.
+To see the attributes in those documents, you can in-place activate the part or assembly so it’s the active document and then rerun Nifty Attributes.
+Nifty Attributes considers the activated document and will display the attributes in the active part or assembly.

-If the top-level assembly is active and you select an entity that is in a sub-assembly.
-For example, you select a face of a part and add an attribute, that attribute will be on the proxy of the face and will only exist in the top-level assembly.
-The ability to add attributes to proxies or the native object is powerful, but you need to be aware of which document is active is when you create attributes because that’s where the attribute information will be saved.
+If the top-level assembly is active and you select an entity in a sub-assembly.
+For example, if you select a face of a part and add an attribute, that attribute will be on the proxy of the face and will only exist in the top-level assembly.
+The ability to add attributes to proxies or the native object is powerful.
+Still, you need to know which document is active when creating attributes because that’s where the attribute information will be saved.

 Copying Attributes

 You can copy an attribute set from one entity to another.
 To do this, run the Nifty Attributes command and find the attribute set you want to copy.
 Right-click on the attribute set node and select the “Copy attribute set” option in the context menu.
-Next, select and right-click on the entity you want to copy the attribute set to and select the “Paste Attribute Set” command as shown in the picture below, on the right.
-This will copy the attribute set and all of its attributes to the new entity.
+Next, select and right-click on the entity you want to copy the attribute set to, either in the tree in the Nifty Attributes dialog or the graphics window, and select the “Paste Attribute Set” command, as shown in the picture below.
+Pasting will copy the attribute set and its child attributes to the new entity.
 The attribute set and the attributes are new and independent of the original attribute set.
 You can now modify the copied attribute set in any way without affecting the original attribute set.

 Other Features